 Once you have analyzed your results, you will need to write up your findings in a report or paper.
 This should include an interpretation of what the data means in relation to your research question

 Following these simple tips will help you design a questionnaire that is more likely to elicit useful information from respondents.
 Keep your questions short and focused, avoid loaded questions, and make sure your questions are clear and unambiguous.
 By taking the time to design a well-constructed questionnaire, you will be one step closer to ensuring the success of your dissertation project.
-Contact Premier Dissertations to develop a questionnaire section that helps you collect accurate data.
+You may Contact Premier Dissertations to develop a questionnaire section that helps you collect accurate data.

 More on dissertation section writing below.